SustainabilitySUSTAINABILITY

 The Kaga Electronics Group is committed to seriously addressing a variety of issues relevant not only to itself but also communities around the world and thereby living up to the expectations of society.
 In line with this commitment, the Group has employed four perspectives— Environmental (E), Social (S), Governance (G) and Business (B)—to identify priority issues that are deemed to exert significant impact on its business operations, as listed below.
 Through its efforts to tackle the materiality of these issues, the Group will practice corporate activities aimed at contributing to the realization of a sustainable society, with the aim of further improving its corporate value.

-Materiality Related SDGs Changes in the socio-economic
+Materiality Related SDGs Changes in the socio-economic environment Our initiatives

-E Create a clean global
+E Create a clean global environment

 • Growing seriousness of global warming and other environmental problems